networknext/next/README.md

 ## Server Backend (Go)

-Pulls the route matrix from the optimizer and uses this to serve up routes between clients to servers across the relay network.
+Pulls the route matrix from the optimizer and uses this to serve up routes between clients and servers across the relay network.

 - Command: [`cmd/server_backend`](./cmd/server_backend)